NLnetLabs/routinator/doc/manual/source/unsafe-vrps.rst

-When an organisation runs RPKI with their own CA, they can delegate a subset of their resources to another party, such as their customer, who in turn runs their own CA. Both parties can publish in a repository they host themselves, or one that is offered by a thrid party as a service.
+When an organisation runs RPKI with their own CA, they can delegate a subset of their resources to another party, such as their customer, who in turn runs their own CA. Both parties can publish in a repository they host themselves, or one that is offered by a third party as a service.
 Because there are now more variables at play, such as broken CAs or unavailable repositories, there is a possibility of Unsafe VRPs emerging.